 Tax Credits in Support of Other Long-Term Obligations.
 The State has authorized the issuance of fully refundable tax credits in support of "credit-collateralized bonds" issued from time to time by the Columbus-Franklin County Finance Authority to provide funding for the Ohio Capital Fund (OCF) to promote venture capital investment in Ohio and any additional bonds that may be issued to refinance those outstanding bonds or provide additional funding for that purpose.
-Those tax credits may be claimed by the bond trustee for the purpose of restoring the bond reserve fund for those credit-collateralized bonds in the event it is drawn upon and its required balance is not restored from other sources.
-Those credits may not be claimed after June 30, 2036, and the maximum amount of tax credits that may be claimed is \$20 million in any Fiscal Year and \$380 million in total.
-The bond trustee has filed such tax credit claims in connection with the payment of bond service charges on February 15, 2017, August 15, 2017, February 15, 2018, August 15, 2018, February 15, 2019, August 15, 2019, February 18, 2020, and August 17, 2020 and has received tax credit payments totaling \$7.5 million in Fiscal Year 2017, \$15.4 million in Fiscal Year 2018, \$13.5 million in Fiscal Year 2019, \$15.3 million in Fiscal Year 2020 and has filed an additional such tax credit claim of \$7.2 million in August 2020, which claim is pending.
-Total outstanding principal on the credit-collateralized bonds after the August 17, 2020 payment date is \$99.95 million with the highest annual debt service payment due on the outstanding credit-collateralized bonds occurring in Fiscal Year 2022 in the amount of approximately \$17.7 million.
+Those tax credits may be claimed by the bond trustee for the purpose of restoring the debt service reserve fund for those credit-collateralized bonds in the event it is drawn upon and its required balance is not restored from other sources.
+Those credits may not be claimed after June 30, 2036, and the maximum amount of tax credits that may be claimed is \$20 million in any Fiscal Year.
+The bond trustee has filed such tax credit claims in connection with the payment of bond service charges on February 15, 2017, August 15, 2017, February 15, 2018, August 15, 2018, February 15, 2019, August 15, 2019, February 18, 2020, and August 17, 2020 and has received tax credit payments totaling \$7.5 million in Fiscal Year 2017, \$15.4 million in Fiscal Year 2018, \$13.5 million in Fiscal Year 2019, \$15.2 million in Fiscal Year 2020, and \$7.2 million in the current Fiscal Year.
+Total outstanding principal on the credit-collateralized bonds after the August 17, 2020 payment date and the December 2020 refunding is \$92.9 million with the highest annual debt service payment due on the outstanding credit-collateralized bonds occurring in Fiscal Year 2024 in the amount of approximately \$16.9 million.
 Proceeds of the OCF bonds fund investments in venture capital funds to promote investment in seed and early-stage Ohio-based business enterprises.